 Everyone has seen those “wrapped” cars driving around in which the auto is completely covered in advertising.
 There are in fact legitimate businesses that utilize this form of advertising.
-There is, however, an email scam going around which attempts to tap into this marketing method, and it’s known as the Car Wrap Scam.
+However, there is an email scam going around which attempts to tap into this marketing method, and it’s known as the Car Wrap Scam.
 This is just a new version of the old “over-payment scam.”
 The email may claim to be from a variety of sources, such as Red Bull, Monster Energy, Bud Light, or Heineken.
 We have encountered several variants of this scam (two are featured below).

 The email seems harmless enough, in which the user is told they will receive $300-$400 per week to simply drive around with advertising on their cars.
 At first, the sender only requests your basic contact information, presumably in an attempt to appear as benign as possible.
 The scammer will then offer to send you a check for a large amount, such as $1800.
 They’ll tell you to deposit the check, take out your first week of pay, and wire the rest to a graphic house which will customize the wrap for your car.

 Unsuspecting victims will deposit this bogus check and wire money out of their account to the scammer (posing as a graphic house) before the check has cleared.
-When the check finally bounces, the victim has lost whatever money they wired.
+When the check finally bounces, the victim has lost whatever money they wired out.